eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 verifying the signature over the PuB-EAA, and subsequently verifying the signature of the qualified PuB-EAA Provider certificate.
 For more details, refer to [Section 6.6.3.6](#6636-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation).

-the [European Digital Identity Regulation] stipulates that PuB-EAAs, like QEAAs, have the same legal effect as attestations in paper form.
+The [European Digital Identity Regulation] stipulates that PuB-EAAs, like QEAAs, have the same legal effect as attestations in paper form.
 It is up to the Member States to define terms and conditions for the provisioning of PuB-EAAs, but PuB-EAA Providers will comply with the same technical specifications and standards as Providers of PIDs and other attestations.

 For the precise and legally binding definitions and obligations regarding the issuance of PuB-EAAs, please refer to the [European Digital Identity Regulation].